ballerina-guides/integration-samples/gdrive-files-to-microsoft-onedrive-files/README.md

 6. In a separate browser window or tab, visit [OAuth 2.0 playground](https://developers.google.com/oauthplayground), select the required Google Drive scopes, and then click **Authorize APIs**.
 7. When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token and access token.
 8. You could get the `gDriveFolderId` from the folder URL.
+    - The folder ID will be the URL segment following `/folders/`

 ### Setting up a Microsoft OneDrive account
 1. Before you run the following steps, create an account in [OneDrive](https://onedrive.live.com).
 Next, sign into [Azure Portal - App Registrations](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
-You can use your personal or work or school account to register.
+You can use your personal, work or school account to register.
 2. In the App registrations page, click **New registration** and enter a meaningful name in the name field.
 3. In the **Supported account types** section, select **Accounts** in any organizational directory under personal Microsoft accounts (e.g., Skype, Xbox, Outlook.com).
 Click **Register** to create the application.
 4. Copy the Application (client) ID (`<CLIENT_ID>`).
 This is the unique identifier for your app.